-Before school, Building 3 is off limits until 7:15 am unless students are attending a scheduled help session with a teacher.
-Students are not to sit and gather in front of Room 130 and front of the office befo e school, break times/lunch and after school.
+Before school, Building 3 is off limits until 7:15 am (second floor is off limits until 7:30 am) unless students are attending a scheduled help session with a teacher.
+Students are not to sit and gather in front of Room 130 and front of the office before school, break times/lunch and after school.
 Students who have lunch are asked to keep the noise down in the courtyard area fronting the designated classrooms.
-During the lunch hour, classes are held in Rooms 101 and 104 and in classrooms on the second floo, which are greatly impacted by noise from the areas surrounding the MPB.
+During the lunch hour, classes are held in Rooms 101 and 104 and in classrooms on the second floor, which are greatly impacted by noise from the areas surrounding the MPB.